nlimpert/crosscut/guideline.rst

    A table will be referenced as :numref:`rosin_table`,

-   .. internal:: If a table is nowhere referenced in the text is might be
+   .. role:author:: If a table is nowhere referenced in the text is might be
       expandable.
 Every table should therefor have a name and should be referenced using the :rst:`:numref:` role.